namelivia/flappysonic/README.md

 flappysonic
 ===========

-Flappy Bird like game featuring Sonic The Hedgehog
+Flappy Bird like game featuring Sonic The Hedgehog.
+Play it here: flappysonic.namelivia.com